passionbull/steem-post/readme.txt

 If you have question, you can contact me anytime using wordpress or steemit.

 == Installation ==
-For using this plugin, you need to have steemit account.

-You can get an account at https://signup.steemit.com/.

 You go to setting page and fill your information (user id, steemit posting key, tag).

 The installation procedure is as follows.